george24601/notes/microservice/db.md

 * Snowflake

 Sharding:
-* range based: hot slice problem
+* range based: hot slice problem, especially auto-inc id
 * Hash based: what if you need range scan

 ### How to migrate if you want to increase db capacity: